cap-collectif/developers/docs/getting-started/dev-environment.md

 :::tip

-docker-compose is installed with docker engine but need some adjustment, run commands :
+docker-compose is now included in docker engine, but our scripts still need `docker-compose` command.

-Download files corresponding to your environment https://github.com/docker/compose/releases/tag/v2.17.0
+Check if a version corresponds to your environment on this page: https://github.com/docker/compose/releases/tag/v2.17.0 Run following commands (ajusting first url if needed):

 ```bash
 curl -L https://github.com/docker/compose/releases/download/v2.17.0/docker-compose-linux-x86_64 > docker-compose